-The proposal will also require a Regular Design Review for additions and alterations in the form of a new structure, associated grading, landscaping, and the alteration of the north parking drive (Section 17.16.030 required design review process).
-The general Conditional Use Permit and Non-Residential Design Review findings of Sections 17.134.050 and 17.136.070(b) must be made in order to approve the proposed project.
+The proposed project also requires a Regular Design Review for the expansion to the existing building.
+The general Conditional Use Permit and Non-Residential Design Review findings of Sections 17.134.050 and 17.136.070(B) must be made in order to approve the proposed project, which are included in Attachment A.